This Warm Crab Dip in a Bread Bowl is an easy and delicious treat, perfect for holiday entertaining or football watching!

 - 3/4 cup shredded Gruyere cheese

-In a large bowl with a hand mixer or the bowl of a stand mixer fitted with a paddle attachment, mix together the cream cheese, sour cream, mayonnaise, lemon juice, horseradish, Worcestershire, dry mustard and Old Bay seasoning and some salt and pepper, until well combined.
+- In a large bowl with a hand mixer or the bowl of a stand mixer fitted with a paddle attachment, mix together the cream cheese, sour cream, mayonnaise, lemon juice, horseradish, Worcestershire, dry mustard and Old Bay seasoning until well combined.
 Add the shredded cheese, green onion and crab, mixing on low (or with a spoon), just until combined.
 Set aside or spoon into a bowl, cover and refrigerate if making ahead.

 If you’d like to use another cheese, Swiss, Emmentaler or even Cheddar cheese would be good to use here.